This article is part of a series.

 What happens here is that we:

-3. finds the first in the Sequence
+- finds the first in the

-4. where the block at the current position is an empty floor and the block below that as well
+is an empty floor and the block below that as well - then sets the proper stairs to those blocks

-Note that we use the null safety operator (?:) here so posToConnect will never be null.
+.
 If we can’t find a position we just throw an exception.
 This is not the cleanest solution, but it is a pragmatic approach: the chance to not be able to find a position which can be connected is almost zero.

 All that’s left to do is to connect the levels now, when we make the caves: